-Advising BME communities
+Advising BAME communities

-If you are running an event and would like us to attend or are concerned about child poverty and low take-up, and would like us to give a short talk to your organisation or voluntary support group on basic benefits and tax credits, please contact us.
+If you are running an event and would like us to attend or are concerned about child poverty and low benefit take-up, and would like us to give a short talk to your organisation or voluntary support group on basic benefits and tax credits, please contact us.

 Do you support or advise refugees?

-Right to reside
+Right to reside for European nationals

 Links to other organisations that provide information in other languages:

-As a 2nd-tier advice organisation, CPAG does not produce translated versions of our information.
+As a second-tier advice organisation, CPAG does not produce translated versions of our information.
 Unfortunately, it is also now very hard to find any other organisations providing written information about benefits in languages other than English or Welsh.
 However, you might find some information here:

 This experienced level course looks in detail at the social security rights of EEA nationals and their family members in the UK.
 It provides an opportunity...